Chasen-Jeffries/Prepare/README.md

 1. **make_wide**: A logical argument.
 If set to `TRUE`, it transforms the dataset from long format to wide format.
 2. **drop_na**: A logical argument.
 When `TRUE`, it drops all rows with NA values.
 3. **var_name**: An optional argument to specify a new name for the value column in a long format dataset.

-#### Note

-When using both **drop_na** and **make_wide** on the United Nations dataset, it is possible to still encounter NA values.
-This can happen in cases where certain variables are included in some years but not in others, resulting in NAs for the years where the variable is not included.

 ## Getting Help